gitlabhq/gitlab-runner/docs/configuration/advanced-configuration.md

     helper_image = "my.registry.local/gitlab/gitlab-runner-helper:tag"
 ```

-Note that the version of the helper image should be considered as strictly coupled with the version of GitLab Runner.
+The version of the helper image should be considered as strictly coupled with the version of GitLab Runner.
 As it was described above, one of the main reasons of providing such images is that Runner is using the
 `gitlab-runner-helper` binary, and this binary is compiled from part of GitLab Runner sources which is using an internal
 API that is expected to be the same in both binaries.